Dau2004/Farmcode/README.md

-This project was designed to connect farmer and government We want to educate farmers about how to plant seasonly and ask Agronomists for help
+This project was designed to connect farmer and government We want to educate farmers about how to plant seasonly and ask Agronomists for help we have included the contacts of agronomists